Updated: 17-02-2026 at 3:30 PM

 One such heartbreaking incident happened on August 9th, 2024, sending a wave of protest throughout the nation, with thousands of women participating in “Reclaim The Night” marches.
 This piece aims to make people aware of the horrific and vile truth of the status of women’s safety in India.

 The government of India is working hard to acknowledge women’s safety-related problems and ways to strengthen women’s safety across the country.
-Some of the best government schemes are listed below.
+Some of the best women protection schemes India are listed below.

 Ujjawala Scheme: The Ujjawala Scheme for victims of trafficking for sexual exploitation was launched by the Ministry of Women and Child Development under the Government of India.
-This govt scheme was launched in 2007 to put a full stop to trafficking of women and children.
-The Ujjawala scheme is based on 5 pillars which are its functions and goals: Rescuem, Prevention, Rehabilitation, Re-integration and Repatriation.
+This govt scheme was launched in 2007 to put a full stop to the trafficking of women and children.
+The Ujjawala scheme is based on 5 pillars, which are its functions and goals: Rescue, Prevention, Rehabilitation, Re-integration and Repatriation.

 Working Hostel Women Scheme: Through this initiative, the government aims to promote safe and reliable stay options and provide daycare facilities for female employees who stay away from home.
 The Working Hostel Women Scheme was launched in 1972 but has evolved with multiple reforms.